Generic Name: complement C1 esterase inhibitor (KOM ple ment C1 ES ter ase in HIB it or)

 Overdose symptoms may include sudden headache, numbness, weakness, or problems with your speech, vision, or balance.

-What should I avoid while using Berinert?
+What should I avoid after using Berinert?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.